 The MFT program encourages students to pursue external fellowships, as these fellowships provide opportunities for enhanced learning and recognition of scholarly achievements.
 Students holding external fellowships are expected to gain comparable research and teaching experience even when the external funding is not directly tied to an assistantship appointment.
 Students are required to inform their major professor and the MFT Program Director about applications for external fellowships and/or assistantships.
 They should inform the Director of Graduate Studies before accepting or declining external fellowships and/or assistantships.
-Having an external fellowship does not preclude a student from also having an assistantship.
+Additionally, sources of external funding must be disclosed on all departmental applications (e.g., applications for summer or winter teaching, departmental scholarships, travel funding, etc.) Having an external fellowship does not preclude a student from also having an assistantship.